Great White Shark - Frequently Asked Questions

 Why are they called Great White Sharks?

-Their size and white bellies, as well as their awesomeness, lead to the name, because they are not only big, they are a GREAT species!
+Their size and white bellies, as well as their awesomeness, lead to the name because they are not only big, they are a GREAT species!
 Great White Sharks grow to an average of 15 feet (4,6 m) in length, though specimens exceeding 20 feet (6 m) and weighing up to 5,000 pounds (2,268 kg) have been recorded.
-The biggest known Great White ever caught was a mammoth 20 feeter caught off Prince Edward Island in 1993.
-Their upper bodies are shades of slate-gray, blue and black to blend with the rocky coastal sea floor, but their underbellies are pure white.
+The biggest known Great White ever caught was a mammoth 20 feet caught off Prince Edward Island in 1993.
+Their upper bodies are shades of slate-grey, blue and black to blend with the rocky coastal seafloor, but their underbellies are pure white.
 They are stately and streamlined torpedo-shaped swimmers with powerful tails that can propel them through the water at speeds of up to 15 miles (24 km) per hour.
 They can even leave the water completely, breaching like whales when attacking prey from underneath.

 Why do Great White Sharks attack humans?

 The meat of Great Whites has very high mercury levels and is thus not recommended for human consumption, but dried shark meat (shark biltong) has become a popular treat.
 Shark meat is also often sold as rock salmon, rock eel, huss or flake - simply because it sounds more appealing than shark meat.
 Extracts from a shark’s gall bladder are used in the treatment of both eye cataracts and acne.
-In 17th century France, shark brain was eaten to ease the pain of childbirth.
+During the 17th century in France, the shark brain was eaten to ease the pain of childbirth.
 Today, the capacity of dried shark brain to relieve pain is widely recognised.
-Shark skin was also used on the handles of swords so that warriors’ hands would not slip when they became sweaty.
-The large amount of oil in the shark's liver that helps them to float was once used to make vitamin A pills and to light lamps.
+Sharkskin was also used on the handles of swords so that warriors’ hands would not slip when they became sweaty.
+A large amount of oil in the shark's liver that helps them to float was once used to make vitamin A pills and to light lamps.
 In certain places, like the Solomon and Fiji islands, eating shark flesh is forbidden.
 The dermal denticles that cover sharks' skin are so tough and hard that before the invention of sandpaper, shark skin was used to polish wood.
-The Great White Shark has an enormous liver that can weigh up to 24 percent of its entire weight.
+The Great White Shark has an enormous liver that can weigh up to 24% of its entire weight.